and3rson/isc/README.md

 - **Distribution.** Service is an application (Python, Django, Flask or whatever) that performs a set of tasks, and performs them well.
 - **Encapsulation.** If service needs to perform the work that the other service is responsible for, it should ask the other service to do so.
-- **Abstraction.** All services are clients, irregardlessly of whether they provide functions or request others to perform functions.
-Service doesn't need to know the address of the.
+- **Abstraction.** All services are clients, irregardlessly of whether they provide functions or perform RPC calls to other services.
+Service doesn't need to know the address or specifications of each other.
 Services can also broadcast messages to multiple other services.

 # Psst: You can also write some of your [services in NodeJS](https://www.npmjs.com/package/isclib)!